An NLO-Matched Initial and Final State Parton Shower on a GPU: Implementation and Results for LHC at 13 TeV

 In our previous work, we calculated the simulation execution time on a CPU+GPU setup and on a single CPU core to estimate how many CPU cores the GPU could replace.
 As a comparative study, we have used the same methodology and hardware (NVIDIA V100 \cite{nvidia-v100-2025} and Intel Xeon E5-2620 \cite{intel-xeon-2620v4-2025}) for our LHC simulation at NLO.
 For 1,000,000 events, the CPU generator took approximately one hour.
 The NLO and observable calculations again were a small contribution, taking about 25 seconds in total.
 The GPU generator, with event partitioning and $N_T=128$, took about $60$ seconds, yielding a speedup of $60$.
 As a back-of-the-envelope calculation, if we assume a power consumption of $5$W per core and $250$W for the GPU, as before, the total power consumption of $60$ cores is $300$W, while the GPU and a CPU core consume $255$W.

 However, in this report, we propose a more robust evaluation technique and metrics to study performance.
 The central issue in comparing a GPU and a CPU generator is to ensure a fair comparison: a GPU is fast, but it also consumes orders of magnitude more power than a CPU core.
 Additionally, parallel execution on multiple CPUs does not guarantee a $1/N_{\text{Cores}}$ speedup.
 For this study, we adjusted the CPU generator to run in parallel on multiple cores.
 As a better test metric, we measured the execution time and the total energy consumption for NLO+Shower on the GPU generator on an Nvidia V100 \cite{nvidia-v100-2025}, and the CPU generator on a 96-core unit with two Intel Xeon Gold 5220R Processors \cite{intel-xeon-5220R-2025}.
 This was done using the CodeCarbon profiling package, which also calculates the emissions of running code \cite{lottick-energy-2019, codecarbon}.
 The results, averaged over ten runs, are shown in Figure~\ref{fig:time-and-energy}, and demonstrate similar results for the GPU and the CPU Cluster.
 The measurements do not account for additional power consumed to host the GPU and the CPU Cluster, and the extra processing required to merge the Yoda histograms from the CPU Cluster.
 The results suggest that the GPU shower, implemented without optimising the algorithm itself, produces results quickly and efficiently and serves as an alternative for users and developers who may have access to a GPU rather than a computer cluster.
-As GPU clusters become more widespread, this shows that they could be, at least, an alternative to CPU clusters for running event generators, if not somewhat advantageous.
-Furthermore, individual researchers who may not have access to clusters, but have gaming GPUs on their laptops and small desktops can use these codes locally.
-For example, GAPS is written with \textit{CUDA Compute Capability 7}, which covers all data center and gaming GPUs released by NVIDIA in the last five years \cite{nvidia-cuda-compute-2025}.
+As GPU clusters become more widespread, they could at least serve as an alternative to CPU clusters for running event generators, if not be somewhat advantageous.
+From the perspective of green computing, the emission of $\text{CO}_2$ is linearly proportional to the energy consumption.